sidd14491/mySecondGithubRepoUsingTerraform/devopsLearning/azureCourse/Reademe.md

     Automate scaling during spike and drop in demand
 7) Current:
     The underlying hardware and managed software is patched,upgraded and replaced by the cloud provider without interruption to you

+## Types of Cloud computing
+    1) SaaS(Software as a Service) For Customers
+        A product that is run and managed by a service provider.Don't worry about how the service is maintained.It just works and remain avialable
+        example: salesforce,gmail,office360 etc.
+    2) PaaS(Platform as a Service)  For developers Focus on the deployment and management of your apps/Don't worry about provisioning,configuring or understanding the hardware or OS
+        example: googple App engine,horkou,EKS aks etc
+    3) IaaS(Infrastructure as a service) For Admins The basic building blocks for cloud IT.Provide access to networking feautres,computer and data storage space.
+        Don't worry about IT staff,data centres and hardware example:AZURE,AWS,GCP,Oracle cloud etc.